 You can easily visualize this due to the fortified towers that still remain.
 The property was originally owned by the De Carles family, which of course is where its name came from.
 The historic property is on the supplementary register of historical monuments in France.

 Haut Carles has been in the de Castaing family for several generations as the family purchased the vineyard in 1900.
 Today, Haut Carles is owned and managed by Stephane Droulers and Constance Chastenet de Castaing.

 Haut Carles Vineyards, Terroir, Grapes, Winemaking

-The 20 hectare vineyard of Haut Carles is planted to 90% Merlot, 5% Cabernet Franc and 5% Malbec.
+The 20-hectare vineyard of Haut Carles is planted to 90% Merlot, 5% Cabernet Franc and 5% Malbec.
 The vineyard has a terroir of clay and limestone soils.
-The vines here are old, with an average of 30 to 35 years.
+The vines here are old, with an average of 35 years of age.

 In 2003, Haut Carles underwent a complete restoration of their estate, the vineyards, and wine-making facilities.
 The new cellars allowed for everything to be moved by gravity flow for the first time.